 - This is the ONE thing keeping you from….

 - THIS is why you can never …

 - Did you know this one thing is stopping your from…

 When we use curiosity to get our readers thinking and clicking through, then we fulfill our goal of getting them over to the main piece of content.

 Remember, leveraging curiosity is simply spending intentional time exploring the things that most interest you.
 When you harness your curiosity you become more interested in your field and your relationship with your content marketing.
 Sharing that curiosity using questions and teasers gets people interested in and reading your content.

 There’s so much more to learn about your own curiosity, your fields of interests, and curiosity as your content superpower, so definitely go and check out my book.

-Leveraging curiosity for your content is something that I explore a lot more in my upcoming book Your Content Rebellion.
+Leveraging curiosity for your content is something that I explore a lot more in my book Your Content Rebellion.